 Eyelash serums, growth enhancers, lash perming, and lash extensions are extremely popular lately.
 While the desire for strong, long lashes never goes out of fashion (mascara, curling wands, and false eyelashes have been around for decades!), the tools and treatments used today are most definitely new.

 Summer is the perfect time to condition your lashes because mascara in hot weather is a hot mess.
-Before you know it, mascara melts into the not-so-awesome raccoon look.
-Eyelash conditioner makes lashes feel thicker – no mascara necessary!
+It can melt into the not-so-awesome raccoon look before you know it.
+Eyelash conditioner makes lashes feel thicker—no mascara necessary!

-But it’s not just the conditioning benefits, eyelash serum also helps to:
+But it's not just the conditioning benefits it contains, eyelash serum also helps to:

 Prime eyelashes so mascara adheres better

-Smooths and seals lashes so they feel softer
+Smooth and seal lashes so they feel softer

-Repairs damage caused by too much heat, sun and makeup
+Repair damage caused by too much heat, sun, and makeup

-Nourishes lashes and encourages them to grow more quickly
+Nourish lashes and encourage them to grow more quickly

 3 Ways to Make Eyelash Serum

-You only really need two natural ingredients – aloe vera and castor oil – to make your own lash conditioning serum.
-But vitamin E, coconut oil, and argan make amazing lash moisturizers.
+You only really need 2 natural ingredients —aloe vera and castor oil—to make your own lash conditioning serum.
+But vitamin E, coconut oil, and argan also make amazing lash moisturizers.

-As always, you don’t need to follow these recipes to a T. Go ahead and mix and match these ingredients to create your own serum, if you like.
+As always, you don't need to follow these recipes to a T. Go ahead and mix and match these ingredients to create your own serum.

 1. Aloe and Castor Oil Serum